jefflongo/vscode-better-copy-paste/README.md

 Paste indentation level is determined by examining existing indentation on the line where the cursor is present or where a selection is started.
 This means that the line must already be indented to the desired indentation level before pasting.
 This extension _does not_ look at surrounding context, such as `{` or `}` characters from preceding lines to determine indentation level.

-### Tabs Are Replaced With Spaces
+### Mixing Tabs and Spaces Is Not Supported

-Currently, all indentation is replaced with spaces, regardless of whether the source content contained tabs or spaces.
+Currently, indentation is assumed to be either all tabs or all spaces.

 ### Other Extensions That Shadow Copy/Paste